iprashikmanwar/weather-app/README.md

-# weather-app
+# Weather App

-Weather tracking app to consume publicly exposed Weatherstack API with possible design patterns
+This project is a simple weather app based on microservice architecture pattern using Spring boot technologies and an external api service WeatherStack